 Talent can just happen….people join the organization, some get promoted, others leave and are replaced, they get rewarded, and things just happen….Or it can be Managed as a Strategic asset.

-As talent management is a new discipline with not more than 10 years and there are many definitions of what talent management is and even what refers to as talent within an organization, I propose the following definitions.
+Talent management is a relatively new discipline with no more than 15 years, also there are many definitions of what talent management is and even what refers to as talent within an organization, thus.
+I propose the following definitions.

 Talent Management is a set of mission-critical processes that ensure organizations have the quantity and quality of people in place to meet their current and future business priorities.

 As for Talent (as individuals), I believe we all have talents and can develop them, it’s just a matter of putting individuals with the right talent in roles and environments where talent can flourish and develop.